 On the other hand, this makes it clear that Lenders can draft their loan and mortgage documents to prevent debts, and rights to enforce them, ever expiring.
 Lenders should also review their portfolio of debts to see if any ‘expired’ loan and mortgage documents contain clauses that would be interpreted as waving the limitation period.
 This might convert previously written off debts to recoverable assets that can be recovered.
 If you want to know more about your rights in recovering or defending debt proceedings, please contact our Commercial Litigation team on (07) 3211 2233 and they’ll be more than happy to help.

-Article prepared by Stephanie Philippou
+Article prepared by Nick Revere and Stephanie Philippou